austenmyers/homebrew-srchre/README.md

 # homebrew-shell

+A CLI tool to search specific credible sites and QA sites for the purpose of a one query research tool for google search results.

+Domains searched with one query:
+- Wikipedia
+- Stackoverflow
+- Reddit
+- Quora
+- .edu domains

+I will add more as time goes on and a new domain becomes important in my research queries.
+If you have a domain that would like to be added please contact me or open an issue & I will add it as a domain to be searched.

 This repository is designed to be used with homebrew (for Mac OS X) or linuxbrew (for Linux).

 ### How do I install scripts?